M-Kopa: Awards

-M-Kopa has received recognition from various institutions.
-It won the Bloomberg New Energy Finance Award 2014 as well as two awards from the Financial Times for Technology in Sustainable Finance and Excellence in sustainable finance, both in 2013.
-In 2015, M-Kopa was recognized by Fortune Magazine as one of the Top 50 Companies Changing the World and won the Zayed Future Energy Award 2015, In February 2016, it was recognised as the Best Mobile Innovation for Emerging Markets at the Global Mobile Awards.
-M-Kopa was named on MIT Technology Review's 2017 list of 50 Smartest Companies in June 2017.
+M-Kopa won the Bloomberg New Energy Finance Award 2014, as well as two awards from the Financial Times, for Technology in Sustainable Finance and Excellence in Sustainable Finance, both in 2013.
+In 2015, M-Kopa was recognized by Fortune magazine as one of the "Top 50 Companies Changing the World", and won the Zayed Future Energy Award 2015, In February 2016, it was recognised as the Best Mobile Innovation for Emerging Markets at the Global Mobile Awards.
+M-Kopa was named on MIT Technology Reviews 2017 list of "50 Smartest Companies" in June 2017.
 In March 2016, it emerged boldest at the Financial Times Arcelor Mittal – Boldness in Business Awards in the developing markets category.
-Fast Company listed M-Kopa in the 2018 Edition of the World's Most Innovative Companies and number four out of 10 in Africa.
+Fast Company listed M-Kopa in the 2018 edition of the "World's Most Innovative Companies", number four out of 10 in Africa.
 The company was also named among the global Cleantech 100 companies in 2019.

-In addition, M-Kopa was listed in the Financial Times “Africa’s Fastest Growing Companies” rankings three years in a row in 2022, 2023, and 2024.
-The company was also included in the TIME100 Most Influential Companies list in 2023 and 2024.
+M-Kopa was listed in the Financial Times "Africa's Fastest Growing Companies" rankings three years in a row in 2022, 2023, and 2024.
+The company was also included in TIME "100 Most Influential Companies" list in 2023 and 2024.